 When choosing an Ironman, it is important to know that the bulk of your training will start during your build phase, about 12 weeks out from your race.
 The training leading up to this phase, generally 12-16 weeks is when you are preparing your body for this build with base volume and strength as well as some less important events to prepare you for the Ironman specific duration and intensity training details.
-If you pick an early springtime event such at Ironman Santa Rosa, then your high-volume training will be in March and April.
-While living in Colorado, and my experience in 2007, training for an April Ironman Arizona, I learned I prefer not to train much in the winter months, I dislike cold outdoor temperatures, and March is typically Colorados snowiest month.
+If you pick an early springtime event such at Ironman Texas, then your high-volume training will be in February and March.
+While living in Colorado, and my experience in 2007, training for an April Ironman Arizona, I learned I prefer not to train much in the winter months, I dislike cold outdoor temperatures, and March is typically the snowiest month in Colorado.
 Back then I was not into indoor riding like I am now, so that was also a struggle to overcome.
 I also worked more hours in the springtime months, coaching a high school swim team includes frequent travel to swim meets on the weekend, a schedule that makes it more difficult for me to prepare for Ironman volume compared to the summer months.
 Avoiding earlier races also kept my season shorter, especially for the years where I am working toward performing well in Kona.

 If you are a stay at home mother or father with kids in school, a springtime Ironman event may be perfect for you because you can train while your kids are in school.
 During the summer, when they are out of school, it may be more challenging for you to find the time to train.

 If you pick a fall Ironman like Cozumel or Arizona, the bulk of your training will be during the months of August and September, which may be a good time to train if you have kids who have gone back to school.
 It may not be an ideal time if you live in a place that has variable fall weather conditions.

 2. Are you picking a local race or destination you and your family want to visit?